 Since 1 March 2016, drivers must give bicycle riders at least 1 metre of space when passing.
 Our video shows how the rules affect you, and how you can help ensure that we all Go Together safely on our roads.
 Read a transcript.

 Drivers, bicycle riders and pedestrians all need to Go Together safely.
 We should all respect each other's space and ensure that everyone stays safe.
-On average, 11 bicycle riders are killed and 1500 seriously injured in NSW each year.
+On average, nine bicycle riders are killed and more than 1900 seriously injured in NSW each year.
+Cyclists represent about 2.5 per cent of total road fatalities and about 16 per cent of serious injuries.

 Our FAQs have more detailed information.